sir-dunxalot/ember-tooltips/README.md

 Popovers can be created with the `<EmberPopover />` component, which is added to apps just like `<EmberTooltip />`.

-Popovers support the same target behavior as tooltips; popovers will render on their parent element unless a `targetId` is supplied.
+Popovers support the same target behavior as tooltips; popovers will render on their parent element unless a `targetId` or `targetElement` is supplied.

 All the [options](#options) passed to tooltip components can be passed to popover components: